Generic Topological Sort

 Topological sorting comes up often in applications such as task schedulers, dependency resolvers, and node-based computation engines.
 Let’s try to design and implement generic topological sorting in C++.

-Specifically, we want to implement topological_sort
+Specifically, we want to implement topological_sort with the following signature:

 template< class RandomIt, class F >